3 ways GoCardless reduces your time to get paid

 One of the biggest advantages of a recurring payment business model is the predictability of revenue.
 However, 85%** of recurring revenue businesses need to collect one-off payments.
 From charging for extra products or services and account top-ups to collecting one-off payments on new customer registrations or chasing a failed payment.

-If your business is optimised for collecting recurring payments, collecting one-off payments can be a challenge.
+If your business is optimized for collecting recurring payments, collecting one-off payments can be a challenge.
 The current methods are limited:

 Cards have expensive transaction fees